 There are countless ways to finance a nonprofit but one of the most popular tactics is to seek grants.
-These awards often entail significant sums of money that can make expensive projects a possibility and have the advantage of not requiring repayment as a loan would.
+These awards often entail significant sums of money that can make expensive projects a possibility.
+And they have the advantage of not requiring repayment like a loan would.

 Best of all, there is plenty of funding out there.
 In the United States, more than $66 billion of grant money was awarded in 2017 alone and this figure grows every year.
 And as the nonprofit journalism model continues to gain momentum, it’s reasonable to expect more and more news organizations and individual journalists will be applying for grant funding.

-However, this “free” money is often only given to a select few (or even just one) recipients, so the competition can be as daunting as the workload.
+However, this “free” money is often only given to a select few (or even just one) recipients.
+That makes the competition as daunting as the workload.
 Nearly every grant will require a written application, or grant proposal, to serve as the single document to represent your organization and argue your cause.

 Because this first impression is often the only impression, it is critical to make your proposal as polished as possible to stand out among the other applicants.